petros-d/docs/enterprise/install-airgapped.md

 ### Exposing Airflow updates via an Nginx endpoint

-To add an Nginx endpoint containing the updates information, you can host the updates JSON in a Kubernetes configmap:
+To add an Nginx endpoint containing the update information, you can host the update JSON in a Kubernetes configmap:

 ```bash
 curl -L https://updates.astronomer.io/astronomer-certified --output astronomer-certified.json
 kubectl create configmap astronomer-certified --from-file=astronomer-certified.json=./astronomer-certified.json -n astronomer
 ```

-Next, add an Nginx deployment and service:
+Next, add an Nginx deployment and service to a new file named `astronomer-certified-nginx.yaml`:

 ```yaml
 apiVersion: apps/v1